What is mortgage amortization?

 Almost all mortgages are fully amortized — meaning the loan balance reaches $0 at the end of the loan term.

-The exceptions are uncommon loan types, like balloon mortgages (which require a large payment at the end) or interest–only mortgages.
+Among mortgages, non-amortizing loans include balloon mortgages (which require a large payment at the end) or interest-only mortgages.

 Most lenders don’t offer these — and most home buyers don’t want them — because these loans are riskier and don’t help the borrower build equity as quickly.

-With an amortized loan, your mortgage is guaranteed to be paid off by the end of the term as long as you make all your payments over the full life of the loan.
+With an amortized loan, your mortgage is guaranteed to be paid off by the end of the term as long as you make all your payments over the life of the loan.

 Amortization schedule example